ag-cpp/digikam/project/bundles/vcpkg/README.md

     1) ./01-build-vcpkg.sh

+    To build and install the base of VCPKG tools-chain and all low level dependencies.

     NOTE: due to long path problems while compiling under Windows and MSVC, VCPKG working directories must adjusted as shortest as possible:
         VCPKG_DIR=C:/vcpkg/
         INSTALL_DIR=E:/dk/